JC-MT/Plantasync/README.md

 # Plantasync

-A full-stack Plant Management app built to demonstrate my skills as a developer.
-Features include a React front-end, Node.js backend, real-time chat, and cloud-based image storage.
+A full-stack Plant Management app currently in development.
+This project is being built with the intent to present my current depth of technical knowledge and more importantly to learn by doing.